 Do not use more than one word or phrase for a single idea.
 Choose the clearest term and use it consistently throughout a set of rules.
+This is especially important when using a term of art which is defined as a term that has a specialized meaning in a particular field or profession.
 If a word does not convey its commonly accepted meaning, clarify that the term has a specialized meaning or is a term of art.